arohner/spectrum/README.md

 ### spectrum.flow

 Flow is an intermediate pass.
-It takes the output of tools.analyzer, analyzes function parameters and let bindings, and updates the analyzer output with the appropriate spects.
+It takes the output of tools.analyzer, and recursively walks the analysis, adding specs to every expression.
 The main thing it's responsible for is adding `::flow/ret-spec`, and any other useful annotations to every expression.
 For example:

 ```clojure
 (s/fdef foo :args (s/cat :x int?) :ret int?)